nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Deletes the entry at the specified INDEX.
 * The index refers to the index number shown in the displayed entry lists.
-* The index must be a positive integer 1, 2, 3, and must be within the range of the number of entries (e.g. if there are 10 entries, the INDEX given cannot be > 10)
+* The index must be a positive integer (eg. 1, 2, 3), and must be within the range of the number of entries (e.g. if there are 10 entries, the INDEX given cannot be > 10).

 </div>

 ### 7.2.3 Editing an entry: `edit`

-You can use this to make edits to any existing entries in the tracker when the entry's details are wrongly keyed.
+You can use this to make edits to any existing entries in the tracker when the details of the entry are wrongly keyed.

 **Format:**
 * `edit 1 c/CATEGORY d/DESCRIPTION a/AMOUNT t/TAG`